Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

-\begin{claim} For every biconnected component \(C\) of $G$,
+\begin{claim*} For every biconnected component \(C\) of $G$,

-\begin{claimproof} By applying Lemma~\ref{lemma: contractions not using a vertex} to \(C\) and \(v_C\), we find a \(V(C-v_C)\)-contraction sequence \(S\) of \(C\) of width at most \(\tww(C)+1\).
-We show how this contraction sequence can be adapted to also contract the vertices \(r_v\) for all cut vertices \(v\) incident to \(C\).
-Indeed, before every contraction \(vw\) of \(S\), we insert the contraction of \(r_v\) and \(r_w\).
+\begin{claimproof} By applying Lemma~\ref{lemma: contractions not using a vertex} to \(C\) and \(v_C\), we find a \((V(C)\setminus\{v_C\})\)-contraction sequence \(s\) of \(C\) of width at most \(\tww(C)+1\).
+We show how this contraction sequence can be adapted to also contract the vertices \(r_v\) for all \(v\in V(C)\).
+Indeed, before every contraction \(vw\) of \(s\), we insert the contraction of \(r_v\) and \(r_w\).
 This keeps the invariant that we never contract a vertex from \(C\) with a vertex \(r_v\), and further, every vertex of \(C\) is incident to at most one vertex \(r_v\) (or a contraction of those vertices).
 Moreover, the red degree among the vertices~\(r_v\) also stays bounded by \(2\).
 The entire partial contraction sequence constructed so far thus has width at most \(\tww(C)+2\).

-After applying this sequence, we end up with at most four vertices: \(v_C\), \(r_{v_C}\), the contraction of \(C-v_C\) and the contraction of all vertices \(r_v\) for vertices \(v\neq v_C\).
+After applying this sequence, we end up with at most four vertices: \(v_C\), \(r_{v_C}\), the contraction of \(C-v_C\) and the contraction of all vertices \(r_v\) for vertices \(v\in V(C)\setminus\{v_C\}\).
 As \(r_{v_C}\) is only connected to \(v_C\) and the contraction of all other vertices \(r_v\) is not connected to \(v_C\), these four vertices form a path of length four.
-Thus, the contraction sequence can be completed with trigraphs of width at most~\(2\).` \end{claimproof} \end{claim}
+Thus, the contraction sequence can be completed with trigraphs of width at most~\(2\). \end{claimproof} \end{claim*}

 Now, consider again the whole graph \(\widehat{G}\) and choose a leaf block \(C\) of \(T\).
 We can apply the partial contraction sequence given by the previous claim to \(\hat{C}\) in \(\hat{G}\).
 Because we never contract \(v_C\) with any other vertex, this does not create red edges anywhere besides inside \(\hat{C}\).
 Thus, it is still a partial \((\tww(C)+2)\)-contraction sequence of \(\widehat{G}\).
-Moreover, the resulting trigraph is isomorphic to \(\widehat{G}-V(\widehat{C}-v_C)\), i.e., the graph obtained from \(\widehat{G}\) by just removing the biconnected component \(C\) (but leaving the cut vertex \(v_C\)).
+Moreover, the resulting trigraph is isomorphic to \(\widehat{G}-V(\widehat{C}-v_C-r_{v_C})\), that is, the graph obtained from \(\widehat{G}\) by removing the biconnected component \(C\) (but leaving the cut vertex \(v_C\) and its neighbor \(r_{v_C}\)).
 By iterating this, we can remove all biconnected components one after the other using width at most \(\max_{i\in[\ell]}\tww(C_i)+2\).
-Finally, we end up with just two vertices: The root cut vertex \(r\), together with its red neighbor \(r_r\), which we can simply contract. \end{proof}
+Finally, we end up with precisely two vertices: The root cut vertex \(r\), together with its red neighbor \(r_r\), which we can simply contract. \end{proof}